paradigmlink/copernica/copernica-common/README.md

 Copernica is a transport agnostic overlay, privacy preserving, Information-centric, IP replacement, networking protocol.
 Just as Bitcoin separates money and state, so Copernica separates your data from -FAANG- state.

-This crate contains the broker.
-Brokers forward requests upstream (towards responder), and forward responses downstream (towards the requestor)
+This crate contains a common types and functions used in all of copernica's crates

 ## Contributing